takinsolutions/Arches-V7.4.1-/README.md

 Now, let's dive into the installation process and get Arches up and running on your AWS EC2 instance!

 > **Next:** Proceed to [Step 1: Preparing Your Environment](#step-1-preparing-your-environment).

-## Prerequisites

-List any prerequisites or dependencies that users need to install or have in place before they can follow the setup instructions.

 ## Getting Started